Buddy Daddies: Characters

-Episode list
+Episodes

 The opening theme song is "Shock!" by Ayase, while the ending theme song is "My Plan" by DURDN.

-Crunchyroll has licensed the series outside of Asia, and will be streaming it along with an English dub.
+Crunchyroll streamed the series worldwide outside of Asia, and they premiered it along with an English dub.

 Production

 According to Mitsuhito Tsuji and Toba Yosuke, Buddy Daddies is inspired by some of the anime staff members who have children.

+Reception

+At the 8th Crunchyroll Anime Awards in 2024, Buddy Daddies won the award for Best Original Anime.
+The series was nominated for Best Comedy, while Miri Unasaka was nominated for "Must Protect At All Costs" Character category.